The 20 Best Halloween Movies for Kids

-Less frightening, more fun: Our round-up of the best Halloween movies for kids, ranked from least to most spooky, guarantees a great night in when the trick-or-treating is done.
+Less frightening, more fun: Our round-up of the best Halloween movies for kids guarantees a great night in when the trick-or-treating is done.

 A two-year-old girl named Boo stumbles into monster world and frightens the daylights out of two endearing ogres—Mike and Sulley.
 Soon Boo befriends the monsters, who try to save her and fight the evil corporation they work for.